-If I were to make a list of my top 5 to do’s they would be;
+If I were to make a list of my top five things to do during your first week at the University of Limerick, they’d be:

 1. Sign Up